ekkinox/ext-proc-demo/README.md

 - if not, the external processor asks to be streamed with the request body, and the `csrf` post field is stored in a variable, and the request if propagated downstream to the service
 - the downstream service processes the request and generates a response
 - envoy stream the response to the external processor
-- the external processor add a new response header with the csrf variable content
+- the external processor add a new `X-Extracted-Csrf` response header with the csrf variable content

 ## Usage